xXHunterRaiXx/nodejs-workbook/07-animals-API-server-SQL/README.md

 To get started, you will need to do the following:

-1. In your `07-animals-API-server-SQL` project folder, run `npm init -y` to initialize your `package.json` file.
+1. In the Terminal, in your `07-animals-API-server-SQL` project folder, run `npm init -y` to initialize your `package.json` file.
+1. In the Terminal, in your `07-animals-API-server-SQL` project folder, run `npm install express` and `npm install pg`.
+This will install 2 packages, `express` and `pg`, which you should then see listed in your `package.json` file as dependencies.
-2. In the `package.json` file, add the key/value pair `"type": "module"` in order to use the modern ES Module syntax.
+1. In the `package.json` file, add the key/value pair `"type": "module"` in order to use the modern ES Module syntax.
-3. In the `src` folder, create a `config.js` file.
+1. In the `src` folder, create a `config.js` file.
 This file will contain the password and access credentials to the database.
 Your instructor will provide this to you during lecture.
-4. Write your server code in the `index.js` file:
+1. Write your server code in the `index.js` file:

    - Set up your Express server using the boilerplate code
    - Define your API endpoints using `app.get()` and `app.post()`